openspending/fiscal-data-package/specification.md

-Budget Data Package is a lightweight and user-oriented format for budget data and associated metadata.
+Fiscal Data Package is a lightweight and user-oriented format for budget data and associated metadata.

-Budget data packages are made of simple and universal components.
+Fiscal data packages are made of simple and universal components.
 They can be produced from ordinary spreadsheet software and used in any environment.

 # Overview